Ivan073/LimbusReplace/README.md

 	More abstract algorithm for <style> ignoring (now needs separate replace expression)

-    Record origonal translation files edit time to not update unnecessarily
+    Record original translation files edit time to not update unnecessarily

 ## Configuration:

-moveFiles

-    enabled
+_**"moveFiles"**_

+    "enabled"
         This parameter turns the copying of translation files on or off.

-    sourceTranslation
+    "sourceTranslation"
         Specifies the folder name of the base translation, for example, "en".

-    translationName
+    "translationName"
         Defines the folder name for the new translation.

-replaceFilesEnabled
+_**"replaceFilesEnabled"**_

     Enables or disables the replacement of strings in files according to the patterns specified in the "replace" section.
     When true, all specified replacements will be performed.

-statuses

-    enabled
+_**"statuses"**_

+    "enabled"
         Activates the collection and replacement of status objects within files.

-    fields

-        required
+        Creates regex for "replaceFilesEnabled", so it needs to be enabled.

+    "fields"
+        Fields to determine based on josn structure if it is description of statuses.
+        May be unprecise and rudimentary if RemoteLocalizeFileList.json works

+        "required"
             Lists the mandatory fields an object must have to be considered a status.

-        optional
+        "optional"
             Lists additional fields that are allowed but not required for a status object.

-    ignoredFiles
+    "ignoredFiles"
         Specifies files whose contents will not be checked for statuses.

-skillTagPersistence
+_**"skillTagPersistence"**_

-    Determines whether the first word in square brackets (e.g., [On kill]) is treated as a skill tag.
+    Determines whether the first words in square brackets (e.g., [On kill]) is treated as a skill tag.
-    If true, such tags will not be affected by replacement patterns below.
+    If true, such tags will not be affected by replacement patterns below and will stay in the beginning of the line.

-replace
+_**"replace"**_

     An array of objects specifying how and where to replace certain strings in translation files.

     Each object contains:

-        fields
+        "fields"
             An array of field names in which replacements should occur.

-        changes
+        "changes"
             An array of replacement rules, each with:

-                from
+                "from"
                     The string or regular expression pattern to search for.

-                to
+                "to"
                     The replacement string, which can use groups from the regex if applicable.

-                regex
+                "regex"
-                    Boolean indicating whether "from" is a regular expression.
+                    Boolean indicating whether "from" is a regular expression (will require additional character escaping).